Opening bell: Markets trade lower amid mixed global cues; Sensex at 61,212.14, Nifty at 18,114

-The markets on Friday opened in red with Sensex at 61,758.69, down by 145.83 points and Nifty slipped by 51 points at 18,246.
-Tata Motors, Titan Mahindra and Mahindra, Maruti and Kotak Bank were the top gainers whereas Axis Bank, Hindustan Unilever, ICICI Bank, Tech Mahindra and ITC were the top losers.
+The markets on Monday opened in red with Sensex at 61,964.33, down by 63.57 points and Nifty slipped by 18.30 points at 18,296.50.
+Tata Motors, Ultratech Cement, Power Grid, Mahindra and Mahindra and Nestle were the top gainers whereas Reliance, Maruti, NTPC, ICICI Bank and IndusInd Bank were the top losers.

-The stocks of Tata Motors, Cipla, Hindustan Aeronautics, Indraprastha Gas, Indian Overseas Bank, Manappuram Finance, Vedanta, DLF, Hindustan Petroleum, APL Apollo Tubes, Cholamandalam Financial Holdings and Great Eastern Shipping will be in focus as the companies are announcing the results for the last quarter today.
+The stocks of PVR Inox, Pfizer, Century Plyboards, Kalyan Jewellers India and Suryoday Small Finance Bank will be in focus as the companies are announcing the results for the last quarter today.

+Additionally the WPI Inflation data and balance trade data are expected to be released today, which will impact the stocks.
+Markets will also react to industrial production data and consumer inflation numbers that were released after market hours on Friday.

 Global markets